 - Mixed spasmodic dysphonia, a combination of the above two types, is very rare.
-Because both the muscles that open and the muscles that close the vocal folds are not working properly, it has features of both adductor and abductor spasmodic dysphonia.
+Because the muscles that open and the muscles that close the vocal folds are not working properly, it has features of both adductor and abductor spasmodic dysphonia.

 What causes spasmodic dysphonia?